Humanlights/Humanlights.Twitter/README.md

 - <code>+tweetFormat</code>: (Optional) The twitter message format. "[message][RETURN][RETURN][author_name] on [branch]#[changeset]" by default.
 Which every single [] case is being replaced.
 - <code>+replyFormat</code>: (Optional) The twitter message format. "[changes_long]" by default.
 - <code>+reply</code>: (Optional) Enable posting commit reply.
 (Only posts attached to the first commit, if multiple lined) Be aware that if using +replyFormat, this needs to be added as well to work.
+- <code>+hiddenCommitPlaceholder</code>: (Optional) Pretty much self explanatory.
+"This commit has been marked as private, so it is hidden." by default.

 #### Replacements
 - **[RETURN]**: It replaces all '[RETURN]' in the tweet or reply format with '\n', basically returns.